ropensci/cffr/README.md

 ## Example

-This is a basic example which shows you how to create an `cffr` object:
+This is a basic example which shows you how to create a `cffr` object:

 ``` r
 library(cffr)